Seagate/cortx/doc/CORTX on JBOD.rst

      systemctl status haproxy

-Perform the steps mentioned below to configure **N** if external load balancer (DNS RR) is not available.
+Perform the steps mentioned below to configure HAProxy if external load balancer (DNS RR) is available.

 1. Open **/etc/haproxy/haproxy.cfg** from the active node, and navigate to the **backend app-main** section.